scipy-conference/scipy_proceedings/papers/robert_jackson/paper.rst

 This line of code is rather complex for the end user.
 Therefore, in order to simplify this retrieval, PyDDA includes a wrapper function in its retrieval module called get_dd_wind_field.
-With this line of code, if one has grids that they have loaded using the Python ARM-Radar Toolkit into list_of_grids and initial states of the wind field into arrays called u_init, v_init, and w_init, retrieval of winds is as easy as
+With this line of code, if one has a list of Py-ART grids :code:`list_of_grids` that they have loaded using the Python ARM-Radar Toolkit initial states of the wind field into arrays called :code:`u_init`, :code:`v_init`, and :code:`w_init`, retrieval of winds is as easy as

 .. code-block:: python